Mountcharles: Name

 Before the Plantation of Ulster, the area from the present N56 to the sea, including modern day Salthill, was known as Tamhnach an tSalainn ('the Field of Salt').
 This refers to the fields along the coast which flooded with seawater with the flow of the tide; as the water receded, salt remnants remained in the fields.

 The Irish name for the village refers to this salt mine in the area which local people worked in, and at a growing rate, as the salt extraction rate was increased by the plantation founder, Charles Conyngham.
 The name was later anglicized as Tawnaghtallan and Tawnytallan.

 Whereupon English became the only language permitted for placenames in Ireland, the Cistercian Grange in the area was known as the Grange of Tawnytallon, which led to the area being anglicised as Tawnaghtallan and Tawnytallan.

 The English name for the village owes its origin to the Scottish plantation 'undertaker', Charles Conyngham, who arrived in County Donegal during the Plantation of Ulster and asserted a landlord control over the area, renaming the region Mount Charles after himself.
-He is the ancestor of The 8th Marquess Conyngham (frequently, if inaccurately, known as 'Lord Henry Mountcharles') of Slane Castle, County Meath.
+He was the ancestor of The 8th Marquess Conyngham (frequently, if inaccurately, known as 'Lord Henry Mountcharles') of Slane Castle, County Meath.
 By controlling the sale of salt from the region, Charles Conyngham then financed the building of the few surviving buildings in the village in the 17th century.

 The Conyngham estate and its large estate house (Hall Demesne), close to the village is still extant and was originally constructed around 1752-53 in a then fashionable Georgian style around the same time as Francis Conyngham, 2nd Baron Conyngham was raised to the peerage.

 The courtesy title of the heir apparent of The Marquess Conyngham is Earl of Mount Charles, being named after the village.

 Alternatively, the origin of the modern name, Mountcharles, is from the 1660s.
-Albert Conyngham, son of Rev. Alexander Conyngham (Dean of Raphoe), was knighted by Charles II in 1666, and, in honour of the king, the plantation founders, the Conyngham's enforced the name change to Mountcharles.
+Albert Conyngham, son of Rev. Alexander Conyngham (Dean of Raphoe), was knighted by Charles II in 1666, and, in honour of the king, the plantation founders, the Conynghams enforced the name change to Mountcharles.